 For camper trailers and caravans that don’t have a diesel fuel source, you will need an ancillary tank.
 Our tank options include wafer tanks, which can either fit behind your gas bottles on a bracket or on a front box, or the easy fit tank, which is designed to go in front or tunnel boots and is easily disconnected and taken out for filling.
 We also have other tank options, including 10L and 20L jerry cans.
 Check the fuel tanks on our website for the full range, or read this specific article on diesel heater fuel tank selection.
 The choice of fuel tank can be very specific, depending on your layout and available space.

-For diesel fuelled motorhomes and buses it is ideal is to take fuel out of the main tank.
+For diesel fueled motorhomes and buses it is ideal is to take fuel out of the main tank.
 On Fiats and big buses, accessing the top of the fuel tank is quite easy as they have a removable cover.
-Other motor home brands often don’t have removable fuel tank covers, so accessing the top of the tank is more difficult.
-In these cases the only way to install a fuel straw may be to have a mechanic lower the tank out and install the fuel pickup.
-We do not recommend tapping into existing vehicle fuel lines.
-Modern vehicles often have pressurised fuel lines that won’t work with the heater.
-Cutting into them may void your warranty or pose a safety risk.
+Newer model vans often have auxiliary fuel tank connections provided – especially of the ‘motorhome’ option was selected when ordering the vehicle.
+Other motor home brands, or older vehicles often don’t have removable fuel tank covers, so accessing the top of the tank is more difficult.
+If your heater is going in a motorhome or van check our page on Motorhome and Van Fuel Pickup Installation for more info on this topic.

 Generally speaking, the heater needs to be installed under a bed or in a cupboard where it is out of the way, but has a clear space underneath it (no water tanks, chassis rails etc.) as the mounting plate will need to extend through the floor.
 Heaters don’t need return air ducting, so space on the inlet side is not as important as the outlet side, where you will need to install ducting.
 If the heater is in a storage area, we suggest using a heater cover to protect it from damage.